pschiffmann/initiative/README.md

 </tbody>
 </table>

-For comparison, here is the same component implemented with Kragle:
+For comparison, here is the same component implemented with InitiativeJS:

 ```ts
 function ShoppingCartItemBloc({ item, slots, OutputsProvider }) {